After Tooth Extraction

 Having pain after your surgery is expected and common.
 Pain may last up to two weeks after surgery.
 It is highly recommended to take two Advil or Motrin immediately when you get home.
 Keep the narcotic pain medications for bedtime.

-For severe pain a narcotic pain medication such as Tylenol # 3 or Vicoprofen, Synalgos DC or a number of other strong pain relievers may be prescribed for you.
-Take them as indicated on the prescription.
+For severe pain, a narcotic pain medication such as Tylenol with codeine may be prescribed to you.
+Take them as prescribed.
 The initial dose may take up to an hour before is effective.
 (For this reason the first dose of your pain medication should be taken before the local anesthetic wears off.)
-Take 1 or 2 pills every 4-6 hours as needed for severe pain only.
 For mild discomfort, you may need to take Tylenol, Advil, Motrin, etc. When taking the pills, be sure to drink liquids prior to help prevent an upset stomach.
-If you develop itching, rashes or hives, stop all mediations and call our office.
+If you develop itching, rashes or hives, stop all meditations and call our office.
 The prescription may not control all of you pain the first few days after surgery.

-When taking narcotic containing pain medications (e.g. Tylenol #3, Vicoprofen, Vicodin, Etc.) DO NOT DRIVE A CAR OR OPERATE ANY MACHINERY.
+When taking narcotic containing pain medications (Tylenol w/ codeine) DO NOT DRIVE A CAR OR OPERATE ANY MACHINERY.
 These medications can make you drowsy and impair your performance.